exakat/exakat-docs/Reference/Rules/Enums/UnusedEnumCase.rst

 +++++++++++++++++++++++

   Those are enumeration cases which are defined, yet not used.

-The `error <https://www.php.net/error>`_ message when the case is missing mentions the class constant : this is because enumeration cases and class constants use the same configuration.
+The `error <https://www.php.net/error>`_ message when the case is missing mentions a class constant : this is because enumeration cases and class constants use the same configuration.
 They are only distinguished by their definition, which, here, does not exists.

 .. code-block:: php